lshtm-genomics/omics-course/docs/introduction/task.md

 Six People have come into the local hospital and presented with symptoms of TB.
 Samples were taken, and were confirmed to be TB infection so antibiotics were given, however some patients are still not responding toward the antibiotics and are struggling to fight off infection.

 TB can also have certain deletions on the genome that can identify the lineage of the strain (check out TB lineages and locations across the world) such as an entire deletion on the PPE50 gene in lineage 1 strains and Rv0072 for lineage 2 strains.
-This is not the only identifies but it is what we will use for this test.
+This is not the only identifications but it is what we will use for this test.

+We have provided some tools to run the task, but you may have to install other tools using conda `conda install **your packages**`

-You will find the patients data within the following directory:
+You will find your information in the `task codespace` and the tb directory.

 ```
+conda activate task
-cd ~/data/tb/task
+cd ~/tb

 ```

 Your tasks are below:

-1. Perform suitable research, what types of drug resistance are there with TB and what causes them.
+1. Read the sample list, and download the data from NCBI or ENA.
 2. Map to the reference.
-3. Call the variants and find the SNPs that are within the genes you found earlier that are known to cause drug resistance.
+3. Call the variants to find the SNPs.
-4. Identify the individuals that struggled to fight infection and what antibiotics were they using at the hospital.
+4. Use the drug resistance information in the csv file to identify which drug has been used.
-5. Find the strain (lineage type) that comes with each patient by finding these deletions.
+5. Find the strain (lineage type) that comes with each patient by finding deletions in the txt file provided.

 ### Tips

 ???+ note "Tips for Mtb Genomic Analysis"

-    - **NCBI Datasets**: Obtain datasets from [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).
-Required files: fasta and gff.

-    - **Reference Mapping**: Map your data with a reference genome for alignment.

-    - **Rifampicin Resistance**: Investigate genes impacting Rifampicin resistance.
-Use the antibiotic information to focus your search.

-    - **Gene Viewing**: Annotate with snpEff for gene positioning, or view vcfs/bams in [IGV](https://software.broadinstitute.org/software/igv/).

-    - **Strain Identification**: Examine regions containing Rv0072 and PPE50.
-Apply similar methods as in variant detection for strain identification.
+    - You can search the sample code on ENA or NCBI and use tools like wget to download your sequences.

+    - You can google other variant callers but the ones we have used are acceptable

+    - Check the drug resistance list to find locations however you wish.

+    - You can use structural variant caller to identify SV's or you can look at the positions in IGV to find the lineage information.